cobwebos/docs/articles/active-directory/user-help/active-directory-passwords-reset-register.md

 ---
-title: 注册以重置你自己的密码-Azure AD
+title: Register authentication info to reset your own password - Azure AD
-description: 为 Azure AD 自助服务密码重置注册身份验证数据，以便在没有管理员帮助的情况下重置自己的密码。
+description: Register your authentication method information for Azure AD self-service password reset, so you can reset your own password without administrator help.
 services: active-directory
 author: eross-msft
 manager: daveba